Our Pedestrian Access & Mobility Plan (PAMP) has been adopted by Council

-To facilitate this, the City of Canada Bay Council is preparing a new Pedestrian Access and Mobility Plan (PAMP).
+To facilitate this, the City of Canada Bay Council has prepared a new Pedestrian Access and Mobility Plan (PAMP).
 The PAMP outlines an infrastructure strategy to improve pedestrian accessibility, connectivity, and safety within the local area.
 In the delivery of the strategy we aim to see more people choosing walking as a form of active transport.

 This planning document follows an extensive consultation period in February 2021, where the community provided valuable information regarding barriers and opportunities for safe, convenient and connected pedestrian infrastructure.